 There may be a need for additions to the breastmilk, depending on the baby’s levels in the blood.
 It is possible to add vitamin D, phosphorus, calcium, even human protein (albumin) and human milk fat (from a breastmilk bank) to the baby’s milk without using fortifiers.
 If the baby doesn’t need fortifiers, then fortifiers actually should be considered diluters since they decrease the concentration of all those elements that make breastmilk special and unique.

-Human milk fortifiers (HMF) are commercially-produced, usually cow-milk-based, multi-nutrient fortifiers that supplement mothers’ breast milk intended for the smallest premature babies.
+Many neonatal intensive care units (NICU) traditionally supplement the smallest premature babies by adding extra nutrients and minerals to mothers’ breast milk; usually in the form of commercially produced cows’ milk based fortifiers called human milk fortifiers (HMF).
 Human milk fortifiers have varying amounts of protein, calcium, phosphate and carbohydrate, as well as vitamins and trace minerals.
 Eats on Feets explain:

 These fortifiers can be bovine-, soy- or human-milk based.
 Most HMF used in NICUs are bovine based.
 However, due to concerns with powdered formula and HMF, many NICUs use a mixture of liquid preterm formula or various commercial protein powders and minerals compounded in the hospital pharmacy.